wujiashu0421/SPART/docs/source/Tutorial.rst

 The first step is to create the robot model.
 This model contains all the kinematic and dynamic data of the robot.
 Take a look at (:doc:`/Robot_Model`) to get a detailed description of how this model is structured.

 There are 3 different ways to create the robot model:
-	* Use an Universal Robot Descriptor File (URDF).
+	* Use an Unified Robot Description Format (URDF file).
 Check (:doc:`/URDF`) for a description on how to convert a URDF file into a robot model.
 	* Use the Denavit-Hartenberg (DH) convention to define the geometry of your robot.
 Check (:doc:`/DH`) for a description on how to convert a URDF file into a robot model.
 	* Create the robot model directly.
 Refer to (:doc:`/Robot_Model`) for further guidance.